sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Now, if either the client _or_ server fail to spawn their projectile, the entire task will be canceled, and `FailedToSpawn` will be triggered in both the client _and_ the server's ability.
 This lets us reliably handle these failures in our ability script (usually just canceling the ability), with the guarantee that `FailedToSpawn` will always be executed on both versions of the ability.

-The last possible failure situation we need to handle is if our task is rejected externally (usually because the ability was rejected on the server).
+The last possible failure situation we need to handle is if our client's task is rejected (usually because the ability was rejected on the server).
 When this happens, we need to destroy our fake projectile, and remove it from our player controller's list of unlinked fake projectiles.
 Let's create one more callback function to handle that.

 {% highlight c++ %}
 // AbilityTask_SpawnPredictedProjectile.h